 Some products may contain alcohol.
 Ask your care team if this medication contains alcohol.
 Be sure to tell all care teams you are taking this medication.
 Certain medications, such as metronidazole and disulfiram, can cause an unpleasant reaction when taken with alcohol.
 The reaction includes flushing, headache, nausea, vomiting, sweating, and increased thirst.
 The reaction can last from 30 minutes to several hours.

-If you are being treated for a sexually transmitted disease (STD), avoid sexual contact until you have finished your treatment.
-Your sexual partner may also need treatment.
+If you are being treated for a sexually transmitted infection (STI), avoid sexual contact until you have finished your treatment.
+Your partner may also need treatment.

 Where should I keep my medication?

 Keep out of the reach of children and pets.